 Opticians fit and adjust glasses or contact lenses according to prescriptions and customer specifications.
 They use specialized equipment, such as calipers, hex wrenches, lens gauges, lensometers and optical screwdrivers.
 Opticians also recommend specific eyewear and teach customers how to wear and maintain glasses and lenses.
 Along with measuring customers' ocular areas and preparing eyewear, opticians may also manage prescriptions and other customer records.

-According to the U.S. Bureau of Labor Statistics (BLS), the rate of employment for opticians was projected to increase 23 percent from 2012-2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the rate of employment for opticians is projected to increase 7 percent from 2018-2028 (www.bls.gov).
 This increase will be due in part to a growing public awareness of the importance of eye care.
-Another factor is the increase in the elderly population, which generally entails a greater demand for vision care professionals.
+Another factor is the increase in the elderly population, a group that generally requires more a vision care and hence more professionals.
 Employment growth may be offset by advances in optical technology and increased uses of corrective laser surgery; however, job prospects are expected to remain high, especially for opticians employed in optometrist offices and merchandise stores.

-In May 2013, opticians earned an average wage of $35,710 per year, according to the BLS.
+In May 2018, opticians earned a median wage of $37,010 per year, according to the BLS.
 Wages varied by industry and location.
-Most opticians worked in health practitioners' offices and earned an average salary of $33,750 per year; however, the highest paying positions were for the management of companies and enterprises, offering an average of $61,190 per year.
-The highest paying state in 2013 was Massachusetts, which offered an average of $50,640 per year.
+Most opticians worked in health practitioners' offices.
+The highest paying positions were in offices of physicians, which offered a mean salary of $40,520.
+The highest paying state in 2018 was Massachusetts, with a mean salary of $60,240.

 Optician Educational Requirements